Pickled Radish

 In This Article

 You’ll likely already have everything you need in your pantry to make this recipe.
 The mustard seeds add flavour so if you don’t have them, choose another whole spice you enjoy.
 You could try some chilli flakes, cumin seeds, fennel seeds etc. Anything at all you love the taste of.
-If you do like things spicy though, the chilli is a great addition.
+If you do like things spicy, the chilli is a great addition.

 - Apple cider vinegar – This is my preferred vinegar for flavour but it is also helping to protect the radishes from spoilage (please see important safety note below if you’re thinking of canning this recipe).